Performer; Alterations Expert

 “I cannot express how important it is to have an open mind at every point in life, but especially after graduation.
 Seeking a job can be difficult, and you will inevitably experience a change of plans in your life no matter how proactive you are.

 “During my time at Carthage, there were moments when I had to decide that if I wanted something done, I had to do it myself.
-When I was in those leadership positions, I also had to learn the importance of remembering how to be a follower.
-Your employers will notice good listening and growth skills and it will pay off.
+When I was in those leadership positions, I also had to learn the importance of remembering how to be a collaborator and good listener.
+Your employers will notice effective listening by watching how you take action.
 Always keep that growth mindset.”

 Why did you choose Carthage?

 “I chose Carthage because the atmosphere reminded me of everything that helped me succeed in high school.
 At that point, I had an idea of the personalities and learning styles that worked well for me, and I was especially glad to find something between Milwaukee and Chicago for future opportunities.
 After meeting the music faculty, I felt right at home and confident that I could make my own unique path here.”

 What opportunities were made possible because of your Carthage experience?

 “One of the most important experiences of my career, the Kenosha Opera Festival, was made entirely possible by Carthage.
 At that fellowship, I saw exactly how the inner workings of the opera industry function and got to live it firsthand.
 I was able to ask as many questions as I wished and was mentored by a variety of high-quality professionals that set me up for success.”

 What Carthage professors played a part in your success and how?